Out of Geneva: the gif marks a milestone

 Powered by music

 There's just something about scientists and music.
-The gif didn’t surface online until five years later, courtesy of four women who worked at the Large Hadron Collider – or CERN – in Geneva.
+The gif didn’t surface online until five years later, courtesy of four women who worked at the Large Hadron Collider – built and managed by CERN – in Geneva.

 They used the gif format to publish a picture of themselves in 1992 as musical band Les Horribles Cernettes, part of CERN’s still-thriving musical scene.